thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ### Exercise

-Use the command line tools to create a `film_junkies_dev` database in the PostgreSQL cluster.
+Use the command line tools to create a `movie_junkies_dev` database in the PostgreSQL cluster.
 When your done, check out the usage messages for the following commands.

 ```shell
 psql --help